xenit-eu/dynamic-extensions-for-alfresco/documentation/Extension_Point_Bootstrap_Content.md

 }
 ```

-First, we specify the source: you can use a Spring resource pattern here: osgibundle is used to reference the extension scope.
+First, we specify the source: you can use a Spring resource pattern here: `osgibundle:` is used to reference the extension scope.
 In this case the jar of the extension.
 All xml files in `/META-INF/alfresco/bootstrap` will be copied to the repository.

 Next, specify a target location: XPATH makes a good candidate here.